Process

 Click to open a full length example report.

-All prior steps listed are applicable for “general” appraisal requests but will be tailored to each client’s needs and each project's appraisal function.
-A full determination of the best process to fit your needs will be determined during the initial telephone consultation.
+All the steps outlined earlier are relevant for "general" appraisal requests, but they will be customized to meet each client's specific needs and the requirements of each project.
+A comprehensive assessment of the most suitable approach for your situation will be made by the appraiser during the initial telephone consultation.

 disclosure